learn-co-students/playlister-sinatra-v-000/README.md

 to make it a proper URL, we have to convert the spaces to `-` in the song name.
 This is called a slug.

 You are going to need to create some slugs in this lab.
-A slug is used to create a name that is not acceptable as a URL for various reasons (special characters, spaces, etc).
+A slug is used to replace a name that is not acceptable as a URL for various reasons (special characters, spaces, etc).
 This is great because instead of having a route like `/songs/1`, you can have a route `/songs/hotline-bling` which is a much more descriptive